Data Types

 Example: fuzzy matching for airport codes

-"XYZ" does not match any value (below threshold).
+"jfk"matchesJFK(case-insensitive exact match)."SFP"matchesSFO(fuzzy match, 1 character difference)."XYZ"doesn’t match any value (below threshold).

 Field mapping

-User input is matched against the code field of each object in the response.
+code field of each object in the response.

 Using lookup tables in validation

-Reference a lookup table in a gather field’s validate property:
+Reference a lookup table in a gather field’svalidate property:

-The lookup(table_name) function validates the user’s input against the named lookup table, applying the table’s matching configuration (case sensitivity, fuzzy matching, threshold).
+lookup(table_name) function validates the user’s input against the named lookup table, applying the table’s matching configuration (case sensitivity, fuzzy matching, threshold).

 Timeout and error handling

-For API-sourced tables, specify a timeout_ms to control how long the runtime waits for the external service:
+For API-sourced tables, specify atimeout_ms to control how long the runtime waits for the external service:

 - Logs a warning.